haberdashPI/vscode-modal-keys/tutorial.md

 ```

-Some commands can internally repeat (e.g. `value` for `cursorMove`), and this is generally better, as it execute faster.
-If a command does not take a parameter like this however, you can make use of the `repeat` parameter, as shown above.
+Many command, like those shown above, can internally repeat (e.g. `value` for `cursorMove`), and this is generally better, as it execute faster.
+If a command does not take a parameter like this however, you can make use of the `repeat` parameter, shown above for the word motions.
 This will simply call the command multiple times.

-### Jumping to Line
+### Jumping to a Line

 Another command that has a number prefix is _x_<key>G</key> where _x_ is the
 line number you want to jump to.
 Let's add that as well in the same keymap.